octopwn/octopwn-wasm-documentation/docs/plugins/scanners/smbwebdav.md

 Determines whether errors encountered during the scan should be displayed.

 #### timeout
-Sets the timeout (in seconds) for each target.
+Sets the timeout (in seconds) for each connection attempt.

+#### triggerports
+Ports which trigger an automated `smbwebdav` scan when discovered by other scanners.
+Pre-populated with `445/TCP`.

 #### workercount
 Specifies the number of parallel workers for the scan.

+#### wsnetreuse
+Internal parameter.
+Do not modify.